How to vote on The X Factor 2018

 The free app is available to download on both iOS and Android devices.
 You can get the iOS app here and the Android app here.

-You can vote a up to FIVE TIMES (!) in each round of voting.
+You can vote up to FIVE TIMES (!) in each round of voting.

 What is the number to call for The X Factor?